ZetrextJG/ObsidianInk/README.md

 # VolcanInk
-Static HTML generator for Obsidian notes written in Rust
+Static Site Generator for Obsidian notes written in Rust